 *Attachment #1 - Research Project Summary (maximum 2 pages) (see format above)

 In paragraph format, provide a title and summary of the research project in which the candidate will be involved.
 Please include the supervisor’s funding information for the project the student will be working on (agency, type of grant/award, duration, amount).
 Be sure to describe the role of the trainee in the proposed research project with respect to the skills they will gain and the expected outcomes.
+Upload under the section " Application Details Attachments"

-Attachment #2 - Transcript
+Attachment #2 - Transcript.

 Provide the most recent transcript for the student named in the application.
+Upload under the section " Application Details Attachments"

-Attachment #3 - Common CV
+Attachment #3 - Canadian Common CV

 Please note that a “Draft” CCV will not be accepted as part of your application.
 Please ensure that you up-load the correct version of your CCV in your NBHRF application.